pierreericgarcia/rspb-doc/docs/step-transition-guide.md

 ---
-id: doc2
+id: step-transition-guide
-title: document number 2
+title: Create your own step transition
+sidebar_label: Create your own step transition
 ---

 This is a link to [another document.](doc3.md)